sfc-gh-bhess/spcs_router/README.md

 If any of the proxied services need EXTERNAL ACCESS INTEGRATIONS for Content Security Policy (CSP) reasons, make sure to add those to the DDL for the proxy service.

+See that the services have started by executing
+`SHOW SERVICES IN COMPUTE POOL tutorial_compute_pool` and `SELECT system$get_service_status('router')`.

+Find the public endpoint for the router service by executing `SHOW ENDPOINTS IN SERVICE router`.

+Grant permissions for folks to visit the Router.
+You do this by granting the SERVICE ROLE: `GRANT SERVICE ROLE router!app TO ROLE some_role`, where you specify the role in place of `some_role`.